 - 1. Work permits will only be issued to Edison students who are currently enrolled. - 2.
-Requests for work permits can only be made before and after school with a Guidance

-Technician in the Administration Building.

-- 3. Students may only request a work permit during non-instructional time. - 4.
+Requests for work permits can only be made from 8:15-1 p.m. with the Work Experience teacher in the C Building. - 3.
+Students may only request a work permit during non-instructional time. - 4.
 Students must have passing grades to be considered for a work permit. - 5.
 Students must have fewer than 9 unexcused period absences in a quarter to be considered for a work permit. - 6.
 Edison HS reserves the right to revoke any work permit from a student who fails two or more classes or has 9 or more absences during any given quarter.
+Students who fail 1st semester work experience cannot enroll in work experience 2nd semester. - 7.
+Students may apply for Work Experience classes to obtain elective credit but must be approved by the Work Experience teacher and counselor.
+Classes are held every Wednesday before school, during lunch and after school.